wevm/viem/site/pages/account-abstraction/accounts/smart/toSmartAccount.md

 # toSmartAccount

-Creates a Smart Account with a provided Account [Implementation](/account-abstraction/accounts/smart/toSmartAccount#implementation) and [Client](/docs/clients/public).
+Creates a Smart Account with a provided Account Implementation.

 ## Import